 Just opposite the main gate of Masjid is Matia Mahal lane, where again you get all kinds of items.
 There are restaurants that serve food, I guess primarily for the traders around and for the tourists which also form a major chunk of the population on any given day.
 If you go around lunch time, you may see a lot of people squatting outside the restaurants with their hands folded.
 I could gather that they are looking for free food.

 It was apparent from their faces that they were regulars at this place and knew that they would be provided with food.
 As I was looking around, a person from Garib Nawaz hotel called and asked about us.
 When I asked him if he feeds these people, he very interestingly replied ‘No, it is you guys who feed them’.
 It took me a minute to understand that there are people who place orders to the restaurant to feed a certain number of people.
 Then I suddenly saw a flurry and I was told that we have just been asked to feed 10 people.
-Having said that, Mohammad Aslam, the owner of Garib Nawaz hotel ordered an ice cream for us and simply refused to take any money for the same.
+Having said that, Mohammad Aslam, the owner of Garib Nawaz hotel ordered ice cream for us and simply refused to take any money for the same.

 I was later told that he is known for his hospitality and is usually found doing this.
 My point of view on this: Both I and my friend had cameras and were clicking pictures.
 I was taking notes and the smart businessman knew we are potentially going to write about him.
 He did verify with me by asking who do I write for?
-Can our much written about B-school pass outs ever do business like these businessmen who have inherited businesses in their blood?
+Can our the much written about B-school pass outs ever do business like these businessmen who have inherited businesses in their blood?
 Who strive and thrive in the most competing places, without always appearing in the media and with minimum overhead expenses.

 Spare Parts Market

-As you go around Jama Masjid, you cross the spare parts market.
+As you go around the Masjid, you cross the spare parts market.
 Which was known as the Chor Bazaar a few years back?
 When people would never get their vehicles near this area with the fear of having to buy parts of your own vehicle.
 It is said that you can buy anything to do with any vehicle here.
 The shops are small and the parts are literally spilling out of the shops.
 I wonder how they fit them back in their small shops during the night.
-As a traveler, you can probably just pass by this street at the back of Jama Masjid.
+As a traveler, you can probably just pass by this street at the back of the Masjid.
 If you are interested, you can always talk to one of the shop owners.
 But most of the times they are too busy with their business to interrupt it and talk to you, though they may be keen to oblige the foreigners.

 Chawri Bazar, Delhi